kivy/python-for-android/.github/ISSUE_TEMPLATE.md

 <!--
-The issue tracker is a tool to address bugs.
+The issue tracker is a tool to address bugs NOT a support platform.
-Please use the Disord community or Stack Overflow for support questions, more information at https://github.com/kivy/python-for-android#support
+Please use the Discord community or Stack Overflow for support questions, more information at https://github.com/kivy/python-for-android#support -->

-Before opening a new issue, make sure you do the following:
+### Checklist

+- [ ] the issue is indeed a bug and not a support request
-    * check that your issue isn't already filed: https://github.com/kivy/python-for-android/issues
+- [ ] issue doesn't already exist: https://github.com/kivy/python-for-android/issues
-    * prepare a short, runnable example that reproduces the issue
+- [ ] I have a short, runnable example that reproduces the issue
-    * make sure to have `log_level = 2` in your `buildozer.spec`
-    * reproduce the problem with the latest development version (`p4a.branch = master`)
+- [ ] I reproduced the problem with the latest development version (`p4a.branch = develop`)
-    * double-check that the issue is indeed a bug and not a support request
-    * please use backticks to format code or logs
+- [ ] I used the grave accent (aka backticks) to format code or logs when appropriated
--->

 ### Versions

-* Python:
+- Python:
-* OS:
+- OS:
-* Kivy:
+- Kivy:
-* Cython:
+- Cython:
+- OpenJDK:

 ### Description